hbc/NGS_Data_Analysis_Course/sessionIV/lessons/06_biological_databases_Ensembl.md

 #### biomaRt R package
 When you are performing an NGS analysis, you often find a need to access BioMart, for example, to find genomic locations, convert gene IDs, or filter sequences from your data.
 Luckily for us, there is an R package for BioMart, called `biomaRt`, which allows us to perform BioMart queries from R.

 Let's explore BioMart functionality in R using a counts dataset with Ensembl IDs as row names.
-We would like to convert the Ensembl IDs to HGNC symbols.
+We would like to convert the Ensembl IDs to gene names.
 We can use `biomaRt` package to perform this conversion easily within R.

 Let's open RStudio and create a new R project named `biomart` on our Desktop.
 Ensure you are in the correct working directory, then create three folders: `data`, `meta`, and `results`.
 Finally, create a new script and save as `biomart.R`.

-Click on the link to the counts file and save it to your `data` folder.
+Click on the link to the [counts file]() and save it to your `data` folder.

 Read in the counts file: